Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 Historical Notes for this Recipe:

 This recipe was first posted in 2008.
-It was updated with more information in 2021.
+It was updated with more information and the option for a variation that’s Keto and Gluten-Free in 2021.